krisc/events/tutorial.md

 "My Place"
 ```

-Let's write a helper function for our convenience:
+Note that the return value for the widget objects will probably be different for you.
+Now let's write a helper function for our convenience:

 ```clojure
 (defn get-elmt [elmt]